Zia-/OSM_route_splitting_mesh/README.md

 2- Copy and Paste the content of "script.py" file of current repository into your desired Python interpreter.

 3- Change the "connection" parameters (line 3) according to your system set-up.
-Possible variables are <database_name>, <postgres_user> and <postgres_password>, when the PostgreSQL databse is installed locally.
+Possible variables are '<database_name>', '<postgres_user>' and '<postgres_password>', when the PostgreSQL databse is installed locally.

 4- Enter the <minimum_longitude_in_decimal_degrees>, <minimum_latitude_in_decimal_degrees>, <maximum_longitude_in_decimal_degrees> and <maximum_latitude_in_decimal_degrees> values in decimal degrees (line 6-9).
 These are defining the extent of the area of study.
 Could be similar or larger than the extent defined in OSM_route_length_calculation repository (procedure 1).